chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ![Characterization matrix](./media/engraving-01.webp)
 **Characterization matrix**

+I discovered that over-powering causes white smoky residue on the surface.
+[Alan](https://fab.cba.mit.edu/classes/863.23/CBA/people/Alan/) mentioned that a fiber laser would create much better surface contrast on black plastic.
+I should try that in the future.

 Based on the test results, I identified the optimal settings:

 | Process   | Speed   | Power |